-The what Bookkeeping is the process of recording daily business transactions in a consistent way; A bookkeeper’s fundamental role is to support financial records for an organization.
-In order to do this job meritoriously, a bookkeeper must focus on detail meticulously.
-This skill allows the Bookkeeper to keep up with company expenditures, income, and payroll.
+Bookkeeping is the process of recording daily business transactions in a consistent way.
+A bookkeeper’s fundamental role is to support financial records for an organization.
+In order to do this job, a bookkeeper must focus on details and be meticulous in their daily dealings.
+This allows the bookkeeper to keep up with company expenditures, income, and payroll.

 Duties of a bookkeeper